samuelneff/poker-tutorial/README-tutorial-1-javascript.md

 ## Callbacks, Promises, and `async` / `await`

-.
-Open `src/utils/startGame.js`
+1. Open `src/utils/startGame.js`
-.
-Follow the instructions to implement `startGame()` using callbacks .
-Run in terminal to see how it runs with delays
+2. Follow the instructions to implement `startGame()` using callbacks
+3. Run in terminal to see how it runs with delays
   * `node src/utils/startGame.js`
-.
-Run unit test `startGame.spec.js` to verify timing
+4. Run unit test `startGame.spec.js` to verify timing
-.
-Comment out the implementation you just wrote and re-write using promises .
-Verify method still works properly
+5. Comment out the implementation you just wrote and re-write using promises
+6. Verify method still works properly
-.
-Comment out the promises implementation and re-write with `async` and `await` .
-Verify method still works properly
+7. Comment out the promises implementation and re-write with `async` and `await`
+8. Verify method still works properly

 ## Classes and inheritance

-.
-Open `src/model/Player.js`
+1. Open `src/model/Player.js`
-.
-Review the existing `AbstractPlayer` class
+2. Review the existing `AbstractPlayer` class
-.
-Implement `HumanPlayer` and `ComputerPlayer` per directions .
-Run the script and enter some bets, verify interaction
+3. Implement `HumanPlayer` and `ComputerPlayer` per directions
+4. Run the script and enter some bets, verify interaction
   * `node src/model/Player.js`
-.
-No unit tests for this one (it uses stdin).
+5. No unit tests for this one (it uses stdin).

 ## Objects and object methods

-.
-Open `src/model/Player2.js`
+1. Open `src/model/Player2.js`
-.
-Create `human` and `computer` objects with same requirements as the previous example but as individual objects, not classes.
+2. Create `human` and `computer` objects with same requirements as the previous example but as individual objects, not classes.
-.
-Run the script and enter some bets, verify interaction
+3. Run the script and enter some bets, verify interaction
   * `node src/model/Player2.js`
-.
-No unit tests for this one (it uses stdin).
+4. No unit tests for this one (it uses stdin).

 ## `Array.every()`
-.
-Open `src/utils/isFlush.js`
+1. Open `src/utils/isFlush.js`
-.
-Implement the method `isFlush`
+2. Implement the method `isFlush`
-.
-Open `src/utils/isFlush.spec.js`
+3. Open `src/utils/isFlush.spec.js`
-.
-Run the unit tests, verify they pass
+4. Run the unit tests, verify they pass

 ## `Array.reduce()`

-.
-Open `src/utils/countInArray.js`
+1. Open `src/utils/countInArray.js`
-.
-Implement the function using `reduce` as described
+2. Implement the function using `reduce` as described
-.
-Open `src/utils/countInArray.spec.js`
+3. Open `src/utils/countInArray.spec.js`
-.
-Run unit tests and make sure they all pass
+4. Run unit tests and make sure they all pass

 ## `Object.keys`

-.
-Open `src/utils/keysMatching.js`
+1. Open `src/utils/keysMatching.js`

 ## fetch

-.
-Open `src/utsils/getPlayer.js`
+1. Open `src/utsils/getPlayer.js`
-.
-Follow instructions to implement `getPlayers()` to make an API call
+2. Follow instructions to implement `getPlayers()` to make an API call
   * Use the `fetch` API
   * Use `await`
-.
-Run tests in `src/utils/getPlayer.spec.js`
+3. Run tests in `src/utils/getPlayer.spec.js`

 # Discussion points

-. best practices, eslint, airbnb
+1. best practices, eslint, airbnb
-.
-Debugging
+2. Debugging
-.
-JSDoc
+3. JSDoc
-.
-TypeScript
+4. TypeScript
-.
-MDN
+5. MDN

 # Homework

-.
-Open `src/utils/evaluateHand.js`
+1. Open `src/utils/evaluateHand.js`
-.
-Review what it does--it's fully implemented (but buggy) .
-Open `src/utils/evaluateHands.spec.js`
+2. Review what it does--it's fully implemented (but buggy)
+3. Open `src/utils/evaluateHands.spec.js`
-.
-Implement unit tests to handle all edge cases of `evaluateHand` .
-Identify and debug the errors in `evaluateHand`
+4. Implement unit tests to handle all edge cases of `evaluateHand`

-# Maybe?

-`isFlush` for `every`
-`timeout` for `Promise`
+5. Identify and debug the errors in `evaluateHand`